larytet/MyPerfectThings/passwords_vault.md

 Theoretical complexity of a wallet password:

-*  16 positions around the finger X 8 angles in the vertical plane X number of strokes X 8 positions of the strokes
+*  16 positions around the finger
+*  8 angles in the vertical plane
+*  number of strokes
+*  8 sectors for the strokes